dwmyke/gatsby-mdx-starter/README.md

 ### Todo

-- mdx (or filestystem plugin combined w/ markdown plugin)
+- ~~mdx (or filestystem plugin combined w/ markdown plugin)~~
+- update prettier to support mdx
-- styled components or emotion
+- ~~styled components or emotion~~
+- ~~typography~~
+- better encapsulation of react-live css. alternatively, submit PR back to react-live so they can better support "bring your own styles"
+- support frontmatter in .md and .mdx
-- typography
+- better 404 page
 - gatsby image
 - Setup storybook (or similar)
 - Add test suite